Flights to Bristol

 Cabot Tower

-The 32m high tower is in Brandon Hill Park.
-It was built in 1897 to celebrate John Cabot’s voyage from Bristol to North America 400 years earlier.
-Visitors can climb via its spiral staircase and enjoy some magnificent views of the city.
-While you are visiting the tower, do not forget to enjoy Brandon Hill Park, the oldest park in Bristol.
-It has a number of gardens, a pond and a butterfly garden.
+The 32m high tower is located in Brandon Hill Park.
+It was built in 1897 to celebrate John Cabot's voyage from Bristol to North America 400 years earlier.
+Visitors can climb via its spiral staircase and enjoy some magnificent city views.
+While visiting the tower, remember to enjoy Brandon Hill Park, the oldest park in Bristol.
+It has several gardens, a calming pond, and a stunning butterfly garden.

 Bristol Culture Clifton Suspension Bridge